A/N:Edited on 18/05/2015. Crossposted to AO3

 "No thank you, sir."

 Albus nodded, used to people declining.
 "Now as I said with the Yule Ball coming up I thought it would be best if I explained some things to you.
-You probably didn't know this but as a boarding school at Hogwarts we make it our responsibility to equip orphans with knowledge that they would otherwise receive from their parents when they reached a certain age."
+You probably didn't know this but as a boarding school at Hogwarts we make it our responsibility to equip orphans with knowledge that they would otherwise have received from their parents when they reach a certain age."

 "Harry my boy, what do you know about The Facts of Life?"

 Harry was too mortified to answer.
 Dumbledore took his silence as a lack of knowledge and began The Talk.
 What followed was what Harry believed to be the most traumatising experience he would ever have.
-It involved charmed diagrams and references to previous activities of Dumbledore's youth.
-And Harry would never purge the image of the 'just for fun' photos of Dumbledore and one of his earliest partners.
+It involved charmed diagrams and references to previous activities of Dumbledore.

 Harry sat stone still through all of it and scarpered at the earliest opportunity, wishing that Lockheart was still around to obliviate him.

 Despite the amount of trauma he suffered then, Harry couldn't have predicted how much worse it was going to get.

 It was the twenty-fifth of February.
 He had just completed the second task the day before, bringing the scoring up to being joint first with Cedric.
 Everything was going well.
 Not only was he surviving the tasks but he was doing extremely well in them.

 What happened next Harry would claim to be the most horrific experience of his life and hold that opinion even on his death bed.
 It was something not even his wife could get him to talk about and the exact details of the encounter were rumoured to be the only thing he took with him to the grave.

 "You wanted to see me, Professor?" asked Harry.